 While marketing under the aforementioned regulations would advocate a fair degree of privacy assurance to your users and necessitates consent.
-A service organization controls 2 or SOC 2 compliance, raises the stakes on the safety and confidentiality of customer data.
-And that’s exactly what it is.
-A SOC 2 is a set of criteria that define how a business should go about managing customer data and the examination of relevant controls in accordance with those criteria.
+A Service Organization Controls 2 or SOC 2 compliance raises the stakes on the safety and confidentiality of customer data.
+SOC 2 is a set of criteria that define how a business should go about managing customer data and the examination of relevant controls in accordance with those criteria.
 While it is not legislation for data privacy, an SOC2 certification is the cherry on top of your data privacy practices and the forefront of establishing security standards as a part of being a privacy-first organization.
 It works on 5 trust principles:

 As more intent and uses of personal information by businesses get discovered, postmodern norms for regulation on the safe collection of data gets more rigid.
 Falling short on the compliance of these regulations will lead to the obstruction of marketing efforts.
 Here are some reasons as to why marketers should consider becoming privacy-first:

-The ban of Google Analytics (GA) in Austria as a result of not complying with the GDPR has GA treading on thin ice.
+Today, Google Analytics is illegal in Austria, Italy, Sweden, Denmark, and other European countries because the CLOUD Act allows US authorities to demand personal data from Google, Facebook, Amazon, and other US providers — even when they’re operating in external locations (like the EU).
 Regulation will only get more stringent — like the new revisions of the CCPA under the CPRA which goes into more detail on the sharing or disclosure of personal information.
 Being compliant early will help you stay ahead of the game.

 More businesses will need to prioritize being privacy-first by building a decision framework around the management of personal information.
-This means making data privacy, its regulation, and the control of user data for the long haul the cornerstone of marketing efforts.
+This means making data privacy, its regulation, and the control of user data for the long haul the cornerstone of your business and marketing efforts.

 Get the latest best practices in Marketing Analytics